Barry Sims

-Barry Sims (born December 1, 1974) is a former American football offensive lineman.
-He was drafted by the Scottish Claymores in the 17th round of the NFL Europe Draft in 1999.
-He played college football at Utah.
-Sims played nine seasons for the Oakland Raiders and three seasons with the San Francisco 49ers.
+Barry Sims (born December 1, 1974) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Utah Utes and was selected by the Scottish Claymores in the 17th round of the NFL Europe Draft in 1999.
+Sims played nine seasons in the NFL with the Oakland Raiders and three seasons with the San Francisco 49ers.

-High school career
+Early life

 Sims lettered in football, basketball and track at Park City High School (Utah).
 He was all-League as a two-way lineman.
 In basketball, Sims played forward and center as well as participated in track as a shot putter, high jumper, and long jumper.
 On October 15, 2009, Sims' #72 Park City Miners football jersey was the first ever to be retired at that school.

 College career

 Sims played two years at the University of Utah after transferring there from Dixie Junior College where he was named "Most Improved Player."
-He earned a BS in Sociology from the University of Utah and finished with All-WAC honors.
+He earned a BS in sociology from the University of Utah and finished with All-WAC honors.